-Programmatically Editing a PDF Using Java
+Programmatically editing a PDF using Java

-Illustration: Programmatically Editing a PDF Using Java
+Programmatically editing a PDF using Java

 This blog post will show how to edit PDF documents programmatically with both Java and Kotlin.
 You’ll be rotating and rearranging pages, adding annotations, and importing pages from another document.

-Setting Up
+Setting up

 This section will outline the steps to take to get set up.

-Configuring Dependencies
+Configuring dependencies

-For this task, you’ll be using our Java PDF library, which is available from the PSPDFKit Maven repository.
+For this task, you’ll be using our Java PDF library, which is available from the Nutrient Maven repository.
 You can add it as a dependency in the Gradle build system once a project has been created.

 repositories {